Sunday, June 2, 2024

 Java Phaser With Examples

-Phaser in Java is also one of the synchronization aid provided in concurrency util.
+Phaser in Java is one of the synchronization aid provided in concurrency util.
 Phaser is similar to other synchronization barrier utils like CountDownLatch and CyclicBarrier.
 What sets Phaser apart is it is reusable (like CyclicBarrier) and more flexible in usage.
 In both CountDownLatch and CyclicBarrier number of parties (thread) that are registered for waiting can't change where as in Phaser that number can vary.
 Also note that Phaser has been introduced in Java 7.

 Phaser in Java is more suitable for use where it is required to synchronize threads over one or more phases of activity.
 Though Phaser can be used to synchronize a single phase, in that case it acts more like a CyclicBarrier.
 But it is more suited where threads should wait for a phase to finish, then advance to next phase, wait again for that phase to finish and so on.